 - Fragrance-free soap

 - May cause allergic reaction

 Want to enjoy a detoxifying bath in Dead Sea mud?
 Well, you don’t need to land upon the Jordan Rift for that, as aspen kay has got it packed for you in its Dead Sea Mud & Charcoal Soap Bar.
-It is one of the best soaps for keratosis pilaris infused with mineral-rich dead sea mud and activated charcoal.
-This hand-crafted soap is rich in organic oils like olive oil, castor oil, sunflower oil, and 21 other minerals that nourish your skin.
+It is one of the best organic soaps for keratosis pilaris infused with mineral-rich dead sea mud and activated charcoal.
+This hand-crafted soap is rich in organic oils like olive oil, castor oil, sunflower oil, and 21 other minerals that nourish the skin.
 Additionally, the organic unrefined shea butter ensures deep moisturization and helps build the protective barrier of your skin.
 Besides, this vegan body soap offers a refreshing treat due to the presence of essential oils, lemongrass, peppermint, and eucalyptus that makes your skincare rituals way more enjoyable.
-Watch this YouTuber’s honest review to get a better idea about the product and its functions.
+Watch this YouTube review that includes the reviewer’s experience to get a better idea about the product and its functions.

 Key Ingredients: Dead Sea mud, Activated charcoal, Lemongrass, Peppermint, Shea butter, Olive oil, and Coconut oil

 - Clears pores

 - Great for oily skin